 Offices held for 6 month terms.
 Elections held and appointments made during the last meeting in October and March.
 After discussing the job description with parents (remember this will be a commitment for them as well since they need to get you to the meetings), the boys may sign up for the desired positions during October and March.
 SPL candidates are approved by the Scoutmaster.
 Voting is to be done by secret ballot.
 The troop votes for SPL.
 The patrols vote for their own Patrol leaders.
-The Patrol Leader selects his Assistant Patrol leader.
+The Patrol leader selects his Assistant Patrol leader.
 The remaining positions are on a volunteer basis and appointed by the new SPL with advice from the Scoutmaster.
-If a scout is not fulfilling his duties, and has been counseled without success, with the SPL and the Scoutmasters approval, the right to hold that leadership position will be removed.
+If a scout is not fulfilling his duties, and has been counseled without success, the SPL with the Scoutmasters approval, has the right to take away his leadership position.